 - reveal the diverse contacts that occurred between Aboriginal and Torres Strait Islander peoples and British explorers and settlers during the early years of European colonisation.

 - highlight the complex histories of the objects that come from these encounters, and reveal their continuing significance for Aboriginal and Torres Strait Islander peoples and other Australians today.

 - be the first time much of this material will have been seen in Australia since its original collection.

 - be a catalyst for acknowledging our entwined histories, and will prompt Australians to consider the continuing legacies of these encounters.

-It will be the first exhibition in the United Kingdom devoted to the history and culture of Indigenous Australians – both Aboriginal peoples and Torres Strait Islanders.
-Drawing on objects from the British Museum’s collection, accompanied by important loans from British and Australian collections, the show will present Indigenous Australia as a living culture, with a continuous history dating back more than 60,000 years.
+The British Museum’s exhibition Indigenous Australia: Enduring Civilisation is the first in the United Kingdom devoted to the history and culture of Aboriginal peoples and Torres Strait Islanders.
+Drawing on objects from the British Museum’s collection, accompanied by important loans from British and Australian collections including that of the National Museum of Australia, the show presents Indigenous Australia as a living culture, with a continuous history dating back more than 60,000 years.